Abhishek-1310/data_science_lab/README.md

 8:- oops theorytical question the oop's programing question

 9:-files:- learn how to read the file, how to write the file, read(), readline(), write(), writeline()

+10:-we have learn exception handling and how to create custom exception in python

+11:- some exception handling theoretical questions